Learn about the GST Council's structure, powers, and recent decisions. Discover how it impacts tax rates, compliance, and economic policies in India

 Category | Number of Members | Details |

-Central Government | 2 | Representatives from the Central Government. |
+Central Government | 2 | Representatives from the Centre |

-State Governments | 28 | Representatives from the 28 States. |
+State Governments | 28 | Finance Ministers from all States |

-Union Territories | 3 | Representatives from 3 Union Territories with legislative assemblies. |
+Union Territories | 3 | Finance Ministers from UTs with legislatures |

-Total Members | 33 | Governing authority for GST. |
+Total Members | 33 | Governing authority for GST |

 -

-Chairman of GST Council (2024)
+Who is the Chairman of the GST Council in 2025?

 According to the GST act and as of today, the Union Finance Minister of India Nirmala Sitharaman chairs the GST Council.
 The role of the council under her leadership is to formulate most of the policies concerning the rate and structure of tax among other matters concerning the GST.